 While some of you may already know this, the Korean company is way more than just an electronics and mobile producer.
 The Samsung Group has 59 unlisted companies and 19 listed, all with their primary listings on the Korean exchange.
 These companies range from construction to financial services, shipbuilding, and even medical industries.
 Samsung Electronics, alone, employs over 267,000 people as of 2020, across 80 different countries, including Korea.

 Another fun fact: Samsung’s construction division built the Burj Khalifa skyscraper in Dubai (pictured above), the tallest building in the world (as of this writing) at 2,722 feet.

 We have already mentioned how many companies and how many employees are part of the Samsung Group.
 All those subsidiaries and workers mean the company takes up a massive amount of the total GDP of its home country, South Korea.
-In 2017, CNN reported the total resources of the Samsung Group made up about 15% of the country’s GDP.
+As of 2021, the total resources of the Samsung Group made up about 20.3% of the country’s GDP.
 Over 20% of its market value is based on various Samsung Group companies on the Korean Stock Exchange.
 Most of that comes from just one company, Samsung Electronics.